gmr/aiorabbit/README.rst

 -------------
 - To create a simple, robust RabbitMQ client library for AsyncIO development in Python 3
 - To make use of new features and capabilities in Python 3.7+
+- Remove some complexity in using an AMQP client by:
-- To abstract away the AMQP channel and use it only as a protocol coordination mechanism inside the client
+   - Abstracting away the AMQP channel and use it only as a protocol coordination mechanism inside the client
+   - Remove the `nowait` keyword to ensure a single round-trip pattern of behavior for client usage
 - To provide built-in support for multiple brokers and automatic reconnection
 - To ensure correctness of API usage, including values passed to RabbitMQ in AMQ method calls